simpleanalytics/blog/_posts/2019-01-15-why-i-share-my-failure-at-the-risk-of-losing-customers.md

 Firstly, I added the default server to the listen directive for port 80 and 443 in the main app ([nginx docs](https://nginx.org/en/docs/http/server_names.html#miscellaneous_names)).
 The main app on that server was the external app that manages the certificates for the _Custom domain_-feature and replies with a script and API endpoint does not use Simple Analytics URLs which makes it hard to block.

 Secondly, I increased the log history to 90 days so I can recover visits for future issues.
 The Queue-server and the Main-server now logs every failed request by anyone.
-This means every request that returns a TTP code `5xx` or `4xx` will be saved in the logs and can be recovered from it.
+This means every request that returns a HTTP code `5xx` or `4xx` will be saved in the logs and can be recovered from it.
 It will require quite some work to get it done if needed, but it means no data loss.

 I added acceptance tests for the _Custom domain_-feature that checks if both the endpoints are still working as expected.
 If they don't comply, I would get a phone call and a Telegram message.